usaid-cs/yesterday-i-learned/random.md

 1. The two-colour pound coin came out in 2016, so it is not part of [the shield thing](https://en.wikipedia.org/wiki/Coins_of_the_pound_sterling#Royal_Shield_reverse).
 1. [Twitter has a follow limit.](https://iag.me/socialmedia/guides/do-you-know-the-twitter-limits/) (currently 5000)
 1. "Mind how you go" is apparently a form of greeting for when someone else leaves an informal gathering.
-1. Donald's dominating, jerking-the-person-towards-him handshake can be mitigated by simply [resting on his own shoulder](https://imgur.com/0fvAaFe)
 1. Github users "1" to "5" are a waste of user names.
 1. [Roughly one in four suicides come with a note.](https://en.wikipedia.org/wiki/Suicide_note)
 1. [This Brazilian dude](https://en.wikipedia.org/wiki/Rodrigo_Santoro), [who played Xerxes in 300](https://www.imdb.com/title/tt0416449/mediaviewer/rm2470350592?ft0=name&fv0=nm0763928&ft1=image_type&fv1=still_frame), also plays Hector in Westworld.